Psychology

 The practitioners of somatic therapy act as guides that help you hear the body's call.
 They teach you how to strengthen your mind-body connection and find the resources from within that lead to healing yourself.

-Whether you are interested in the private practice around somatic psychotherapy, becoming a clinical psychologist, or research, you can check out our Psychology Program Overview or speak with an Admission Advisor to learn more about our programs.
+Whether you are interested in the private practice around somatic psychotherapy, becoming a clinical psychologist, or research, you can check out our Graduate School of Psychology or speak with an Admission Advisor to learn more about our programs.

 References: